 A student organization's financial condition must be fiscally sound.
-It is the responsibility of the advisor and officers of the student organization to ensure the expenditures of funds are justified, accurate record is kept of all accounts, and expenditures are authorized with meeting minutes, showing the approval of the members and uploaded to Presence for documentation.
-TAMIU WILL NOT REIMBURSE STUDENT ORGANIZATION FOR ANY CANCELLATION OF TRAVEL.
-Student organization assumes all responsibility related to financial obligations for organization activities.
+It is the responsibility of the advisor and officers of the student organization to ensure the expenditures of funds are justified, accurate record is kept of all accounts, and expenditures are authorized with meeting minutes, showing the approval of the members and uploaded to Trailblazers for documentation.

-Student organizations wishing to display their student organization names for graduation on a stole and or sash are allowed to as long as they request prior artwork approval through the SOLE office and PRMIS.
-Organizations may add a patch, a pin, or their letters to the stole recognizing the organization they are a part of.
+Student organizations wishing to display their names during graduation on a stole/sash are allowed to as long as SOLE approves the artwork.
+Organizations may add a patch, a pin, or even their letters to the stole recognizing the organization they are a part of.